Experiential

 CRM Systems for Sales and Engagement Tracking

-Customer Relationship Management (CRM) systems like Salesforce, HubSpot, or Zoho can help you a lot in logging customer interactions and tracking conversions from your campaigns.
-They allow you to record each step of the customer journey so you can get a clear view of your lead generation from field marketing that translates into sales or further engagements.
+Customer Relationship Management (CRM) systems like Salesforce, HubSpot, or Zoho help log customer interactions and track conversions from your campaigns.
+They allow you to document each step of the customer journey, giving you a clear view of your lead generation from field marketing that translates into sales or further engagement.

-CRM data also helps you build your customer profiles, which is useful for segmenting and targeting future campaigns based on their real preferences and behaviors.
+CRM data also helps build customer profiles, which aids in segmenting and targeting future campaigns based on real preferences and behaviors.

 Event Apps and Feedback Tools